Jeedella/SoC_Z7_MBD_Platform/README.md

 ````

 ### Uart
-For the UART demo, connect the rx and tx of one implemtation using a male to male jumper wire.
+For the UART demo, connect the rx and tx of one interface using a male to male jumper wire.
 Pass that corresponding tty as an argument of the app.
 Below is an example for UARTLite shown.
 ````
 /mnt/test_apps/uart.app /dev/ttyUL1